-This year I have spent a lot of time with or India/Middle East FoodTech Raj Kapoor.
-At trade shows, seminars, Indian dinners — he is continually on his I phone typing away!
-The screen shot above is the world of Raj Kapoor where he is the center of the blueberry universe in India and a continual stream of communications, contacts, questions, answers and victories!
+This year I have spent a lot of time with our India/Middle East FoodTech Raj Kapoor.
+At trade shows, seminars, Indian dinners — he is continually on his mobile device typing away!
+The screen shot above is the “world of Raj Kapoor” where he is the center of the blueberry universe in India.
+This is a continual stream of communications, contacts, questions and answers.

-Here is the front line of Raj’s blueberry legion.
+Here is the front line of Raj’s “blueberry legion.”
 They are all representatives of Indian companies who now regularly import, dried, frozen, liquid and other forms of blueberries to India.
 Raj hailed them to the Bakery Expo in Chennai where they worked the crowd and expanded their customer base.
-Each customer was added to Raj’s What’s Ap list!
+Each visitor to the USHBC booth was added to Raj’s What’s Ap list!

 This year Raj had eleven partner companies at the Bakery Expo in Chennai.
-He is adding new blueberry companies daily and now ,moving into new regions including the South.
-Raj never sleeps, he just keeps pecking away at his I phone and blueberries continue to progress.
+He is adding new blueberry companies daily and now moving into new regions.
+Raj just keeps pecking away at his mobile device and USA blueberry usage continues to rise.

 The lesson learned — a combination of social media, food science and hard work makes the market move!
 If you are on What’s Ap, send a message to Raj!
 He is waiting!